Lost jewels of John, King of England

 The lost jewels of John, King of England are the English royal jewellery and plate that were supposedly lost during the First Barons' War in 1216.
 According to legend, while returning to King's Lynn, Norfolk, from a journey to Spalding, Lincolnshire, John, King of England lost his jewels in the marshlands of The Wash when his baggage train was swamped by the incoming tide.
 The jewels and treasures have never been recovered after numerous failed archeological searches, to the point that their existence is contested.

 Background

-In 1215, King John's failure to abide by the Magna Carta resulted in a rebellion of English lords led by Robert Fitzwalter, known as the First Barons' War.
+In 1215, King John's failure to abide by Magna Carta resulted in a rebellion of English lords led by Robert Fitzwalter, known as the First Barons' War.
 After being offered the English throne by the rebellious lords, Prince Louis of France invaded England, forcing King John into a troublesome campaign in the east of the country.
 In October of 1216, King John left King's Lynn, then a coastal town, en route to Spalding when he contracted dysentery.